Apple In-App Purchase - SK2

 What you have to do

-As a broadcaster you need to be aware and take care of the following:
+You need to be aware and take care of the following:

-- Initial Purchase Submission
+4. Purchase Submission

 Important